velopack/velopack/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/velopack/velopack?style=flat-square)](https://app.codecov.io/gh/velopack/velopack)
 [![License](https://img.shields.io/github/license/velopack/velopack?style=flat-square)](https://github.com/velopack/velopack/blob/develop/LICENSE)

-Velopack is a setup / installation framework for cross-platform dotnet applications.
-Great out-of-the-box development experience, with zero configuration or setup needed.
-Lightning fast to use, and lightning fast for your users, too.
+Velopack is an installation and auto-update framework for cross-platform .NET applications.
+It's opinionated, extremely easy to use with zero config needed.
+With just one command you can be up and running with an installable application, and it's lightning fast for your users, too.

 ## Features